satabdidas/NoteRanger/README.md

   - understand how an IR works
   - search the notes that I make in markdown format

-The query part is taken from David Branner's [notes](https://github.com/branner-non-code/notes/tree/gh-pages) repo with some modifications.
+The idea and the query part is taken from David Branner's [notes](https://github.com/branner-non-code/notes/tree/gh-pages) repo with some modifications.

 ## Search My Notes